 Approved boilerplate contracting documents, as applicable to each program, must be used.
-Program policies, procedures, and boilerplate documents are available on the J-Net procurement website.
+Program policies, procedures, and boilerplate documents are available in the Procurement area of the J-Net.

-§ 140.30 Level 3 Certification: General Delegated Procurement Activities
+§ 140.30 Level 3 Certification: General Delegation

 COCP Level 3 is the broadest grant of authority available to judiciary employees who are not career procurement personnel in the 1102 job series.